 Yoga is not all being silence and serious.
-There is also a lot of laughter in my classes.
-We share stories, create a nice and safe environment in which everyone can be themselves.
+We enjoy, laugh, share stories, and we create a nice and safe environment in which everyone can be themselves.

 Type of yoga

-The base of the classes lies in Hatha yoga, supplemented by other styles such as vinyasa and yin-yoga.
+The base of the classes lies in Hatha yoga, supplemented by other styles such as vinyasa, ashtanga and yin-yoga.

-I often implement various breathing techniques, vipassana -and mindfulness meditation.
+During classes I often implement various breathing techniques and meditations.

-Breathing exercises and meditation are indispensable elements in a yoga class.
+Breathing exercises are indispensable elements in a yoga class.

-With every yoga movement and pose there is attention for the correct breathing.
+With every movement and asana (yoga pose) there is attention for the correct breathing.

 Some forms of pranayama are: